EmilyDSarani/Mad-Libs-Lab/README.md

 8) Consider your data model.
 What objects will you be using?
 What are the key/value pairs?
 What arrays do you need?
 What needs to live in local storage?
 9) Consider what features _depend_ on what other features.
 Use this dependency logic to figure out what order to complete tasks.

+Song:
+I smoke(verb) two(number) joints(noun) in the morning,
+I smoke two joints at night,
+I smoke two joints in the afternoon,
+It makes me feel all right.
+I smoke two joints in time of peace,
+And two in time of war.
+I smoke two joints before I smoke two joints,
+And then I smoke two more.

+HTML:
+4 sections
+-Title
+-Instructions
+-Entries
+-Lyrics
+Need a button x1
+Need a form?
+Place to write stuff, box friends.. x3 Need ID's
+Need Classes

+Javascript:
+Button Click
+Get Ele by ID
+Take whatever the element is and then have it pull the 'div' from the lyrics and change it into whatver the user inserts as their verb, number, and noun.

+CSS:
+Hidden